DishaMT19/DS_AI_Internship/README.md

 - Explored the Central Limit Theorem and its importance in inferential statistics.
 - Learned how sampling techniques affect representativeness and reliability.
 - Strengthened statistical foundations necessary for advanced analytics and Machine Learning modeling.
+- Developed a foundational understanding of SQL and its importance in Data Science workflows.
+- Created database tables and structured schemas for organized data storage.
+- Retrieved and filtered data efficiently using `SELECT` and `WHERE` clauses.
+- Applied aggregation techniques with `GROUP BY` to generate summarized insights.
+- Performed JOIN operations to combine related tables into meaningful datasets.
+- Integrated SQLite with Python to automate query execution and data retrieval.
+- Strengthened practical database skills essential for real-world data analysis projects.

 ---